 I slid down to the saddle point, where tall rock met steep cliff.
 I put my back to the cliff and feet to the boulder — and pushed — and the boulder – oh my god – yielded. . .

 The monster rock actually started – very slowly — to move — ever – so – slowly down the cliff.
 Not possible, but true.

 This was pretty cool until I realized that I was using that rock to keep from sliding down the cliff myself.
 Whoa!

-I really should have thought this possibility through before going down to the boulder in the first place because I really – really did not want to follow that monster rock down the cliff, because, you know, there are stray blasting caps scattered all over the quarry floor and I did not want to die from one of them today.
+I really should have thought this possibility through before going down the edge in the first place because I really – really did not want to follow that rock down the cliff, because, you know, there are stray blasting caps scattered all over the quarry floor and I did not want to die from one of them.

 So in a near panic, I quickly turned and scrambled against a wall of loose rocks, back up the edge before the whole saddle disintegrated.
 All the loose shale fought my effort to climb back up, but lacking the availability of a stunt crew to plan out such exciting scenes, I simply turned on the speed and quickly arrived back up at the top and turned to watch the boulder.

 It was still accelerating, like a small building slowly moving down the cliff.
 The whole saddle area I had been sitting was gone, like an enormous scoop had been taken out of the slope.

 The small boy chorus together went “oooo – cool,” while I got back to my feet to stand with them.